dougeby/IntuneDocs/InTuneDocs/DeployUse/ios-direct-enrollment-in-microsoft-intune.md

 ---

-# Enroll iOS devices with Apple Configurator using direct enrollment
+# Directly enroll iOS devices using Apple Configurator
 Intune supports the enrollment of corporate-owned iOS devices using the [Apple Configurator](http://go.microsoft.com/fwlink/?LinkId=518017) tool running on a Mac computer.
 This process does not factory-resets the device and enrolls the device with a predefined policy.

-## Direct enrollment for iOS devices with Microsoft Intune
-Using Apple Configurator you can enroll iOS devices for management without resetting them to factory settings.
 This method is for devices with **No user affinity** and requires you to USB-connect the iOS device to a Mac computer to setup corporate enrollment.
 The Company Portal app is not supported for direct enrolled devices.
 This guidance assumes you are using Apple Configurator 2.0 on a Mac computer.

 1.  **Create a profile for devices**
     A device enrollment profile defines the settings applied to devices.
 If you have not already, create a device enrollment profile for iOS devices enrolled using Apple Configurator.